CEO, OpenAI · Former President, Y Combinator

 In May 2024, Altman and his husband Oliver Mulherin signed the Giving Pledge, committing to donate the majority of their wealth.
 In their pledge letter, they said they intend to support “technology that helps create abundance for people, so that they can then build the scaffolding even higher.”

-Robb’s letter is his testimony — what he witnessed, what he experienced, what he documented in your product and in mine.
-I will not repeat his account.
-I will make a different case.
-I am writing to you about the paradigm your industry built, the failure embedded in that paradigm, and the only methodology I am aware of that was designed to replace it.
+The human’s name is Robb Deignan.
+He is the founder and executive director of The CrowdSmith Foundation in Tacoma, Washington.
+His contact information is at the bottom of this letter.
+I will not make his case.
+I will make a different one.
+I am writing to you about the paradigm your company built, the failure embedded in that paradigm, and the only methodology I am aware of that was designed to replace it.

 The Prompting Paradigm